EpistasisLab/Aliro/README.md

 From the **Datasets** page, click 'completed experiments' to navigate to the **Experiments** page for that dataset filtered for the completed experiments.
 If an experiment completed successfully, use the 'Actions' dropdown to download the fitted model for that experiment and a python script that can be used to run the model on other datasets.
 Click elsewhere on the row to navigate to the experiment **Results** page.

+### Usage of scripts and model exported from PennAI ###

+Please check [Demo](docs/PennAI_Demo/Demo of using exported scripts from PennAI.ipynb) of using scripts and model exported from PennAI.

 ## Developer Info
 -  After any code changes are pulled, **ALWAYS** rerun `docker-compose build` and when you first reload the webpage first do a hard refresh with ctrl+f5 instead of just f5 to clear any deprecated code out of the browser cache.
 If the code changes modified the base container, run `docker build ./dockers/base -t pennai/base:latest` before running `docker-compose build`.